 Branches run regular club events and outings that will involve your family and friends throughout the months (so get in touch with your local Contact for more details).The runs or events vary from branch to branch.
 Check out our Events or Gallery to view some of the events that branches have held.

-Our free newsletter Tick Bits keeps our members up to date with news, views, technical advice and details of upcoming events.
+Our free newsletter Tick Bits keeps our members up to date with news, views and details of upcoming events.

 You can also talk to other members right here on our Facebook page which also contains a wealth of knowledge and information.